imagej/imagej.github.io/pages/BigStitcher_Pairwise_shift.md

     calculation.
 Select a predefined downsampling factor or choose your own.

-{% capture includecontent %} In our experience, some downsampling (2-4x) improves results over using raw image data, as it reduces noise in the images.
-It also dramatically speeds up computations, so we advise using moderate downsampling in this step {% endcapture %}
+{% include sidebox-right content='In our experience, some downsampling (2-4x) improves results over using raw image data, as it reduces noise in the images.
+It also dramatically speeds up computations, so we advise using moderate downsampling in this step ' %}

-{% include info-box content=includecontent %}

 ![BigStitcher\_stitch\_2.png](BigStitcher_stitch_2.png
 "BigStitcher_stitch_2.png")